TigerAppsOrg/tiger-junction/prerequisites/README.md

 - `course` is the course code.
 Only list the first crosslisting, the compiler will automatically add the rest.
 - `last` is the code for the most recent term that the course was offered.
+- `travel` indicates that the course requires travel outside of the Princeton area.
 - `equiv` is a list of equivalent courses.
 - `notes` is any additional information about the prerequisites.
 - `req_string` is the boolean expression of the prerequisite.
 Use `|` for or, and `&` for and.
 The compiler will automatically convert this into a JSON object.